wavebeem/wavebeem.com/src/blog/2024/js-compare-function.md

 ---
-title: |
+title: "JS compare function"
-  JS compare function
-description: |
+description:
-  Exploring a small but mighty function that supercharges the JS Array sort method to rival Lodash's orderBy
+  "Exploring a small but mighty function that supercharges the JS Array sort method to rival Lodash's orderBy"
 tags:
   - "programming"
   - "javascript"